-The foregoing list contains all the Meccano parts that are included in Outfits.
-It shows which parts are required to build up any Outfit into the one next larger.
-Thus it is helpful to boys who wish to add a few parts from time to time instead of buying an Accessory Outfit.
-It also enables a boy to check the contents of his Outfit at intervals, so that he can note and replace any missing parts.

-There are in addition many Meccano parts that are not included in Outfits.
-These parts will be found in the illustrated list in the following pages, which includes every part in the Meccano System.
+parts that are included in Outfits.
+It shows which parts are required r.
+Thus it is helpful to boys who wish to add a few parts from time It also enables a boy to check the contents of his Outfit at intervals, The foregoing list contains all the Meccano part build up any Outfit into the one next larger.
+T time instead of buying an Accessory Outfit.
+It al that he can note and replace any missing parts. to build to to time in so that h found in the There are in addition many Meccano parts that are not included in Outfits.
+These parts will be illustrated list in the following pages, which includes every part in the Meccano System.